basarat/typescript-book/docs/classes-emit.md

 console.log(newFoo.bar); // 123
 ```

-Now the only other thing you need to know is that calling `new` on a function copies the `prototype` of the function into the `__proto__` of the newly created object that is returned from the function call.
+Now the only other thing you need to know is that calling `new` on a function assigns the `prototype` of the function to the `__proto__` of the newly created object that is returned from the function call.
 Here is the code you can run to completely understand it:

 ```ts
 function Foo() { }